 The (Hartebeest roams in most South African game reserves and is found mainly in Southern Africa..
-African (Hartebeest hides are obtained during the culling season in South Africa and all (Hartebeest pelt/skin are CITIES approved to ensure that there has been no illegal culling or poaching of these pelts.
+African (Hartebeest hides are obtained during the culling season in South Africa and all (Hartebeest pelt/skin are CITES approved to ensure that there has been no illegal culling or poaching of these pelts.

 All sizes listed are approximate.
 The (hartebeest cushion you purchase and receive may differ just slightly in size, look, and/or colour from the (hartebeest cushion shown in the picture because of the nature of animal hide, each hide will be similar with variances .